-As to the objections filed by Petitioner, the Court has conducted a de novo review of the record.
+Assuming that there has been no waiver, the Court has conducted a de novo review as to Petitioner's objections.
 See 28 U.S.C. § 636(b)(1)(C) ("Within fourteen days after being served with [the Report and Recommendation], any party may serve and file written objections to such proposed findings and recommendations as provided by rules of court.
 A judge of the court shall make a de novo determination of those portions of the report or specified proposed findings or recommendations to which objection is made.
 A judge of the court may accept, reject, or modify, in whole or in part, the findings or recommendations made by the magistrate judge.
 The judge may also receive further evidence or recommit the matter to the magistrate judge with instructions.").

-In addition to reviewing the Report and Recommendation and any objections and responsive briefing thereto, the Court's de novo review of the record includes review of the record and authority before United States Magistrate Judge Macdonald which led to the Report and Recommendation in this case.
+In addition to reviewing the Report and Recommendation and any objections and responsive briefing thereto, the Court's de novo review of the record includes review of the record and authority before United States Magistrate Judge Kimmins which led to the Report and Recommendation in this case.